 Butch McGuire’s: A long-time staple on the Chicago bar and restaurant scene since 1961.
 They have a good brunch with excellent sandwiches and burgers.
-Their reuben was really great.
+Their reuben was really great, so I went back again recently to have another one!
 The decorations at Christmas are not to be missed.
 20 W. Division.

 Lou Mitchell’s: This popular breakfast and lunch spot, has been a Chicago institution since 1923.
 It is located along the original Route 66 that started in 1926 in Chicago.
 You can find a large number of egg and pancake dishes along with salads, burgers and sandwiches.
 565 W. Jackson Blvd.

 Opened in 1971, RJ Grunts was the first Lettuce Entertainment restaurant.
 It has a classic decor with a casual menu of burgers, sandwiches, wraps and a huge salad bar.
 It is perfect if you are visiting the Lincoln Park Zoo across the street.
 2056 Lincoln Park West.